thebruce13/twenty-twenty-hugo/exampleSite/content/blog/the-story-of-a-backpack.md

 ![](/images/persp-front.jpg)

 It was massive and held all of my stuff.
 Notepads, textbooks, sketchpads.
 You name it was put into this bag.
 The pouches were my favorite because I could load them up with all kinds of goodies.
-The top pocket held my [Halo 3 Zune](https://gizmodo.com/first-pics-of-the-zune-halo-3-special-edition-259877) for the longest time.
+The top side pocket held my [Halo 3 Zune](https://gizmodo.com/first-pics-of-the-zune-halo-3-special-edition-259877) for the longest time.
 I tell ya, they don't make devices like that anymore.

 ![](/images/detail-frontopen.jpg)